ichillous/JavaNotes/Notes/ArrayBasics.md

    int[] copy = Arrays.copyOf(original, original.length);
    ```

-## Common Pitfalls and Best Practices
+## ⚠️ Common Pitfalls and Best Practices

-1. **Array Index Out of Bounds**: Accessing an array with an invalid index will throw an `ArrayIndexOutOfBoundsException`.
-Always ensure that your index is within the valid range (0 to length-1).
+1. 🚫 **Array Index Out of Bounds**: Always ensure that your index is within the valid range (0 to length-1).

-2. **Null Arrays**: Be cautious when working with arrays that might be null.
-Always check for null before accessing or modifying array elements.
+2. 🔍 **Null Arrays**: Check for null before accessing or modifying array elements.

-3. **Array Sizing**: Once an array is created, its size cannot be changed.
-If you need a resizable array, consider using `ArrayList` or other dynamic data structures.
+3. 📏 **Array Sizing**: Once created, an array's size cannot be changed.
+Use `ArrayList` for resizable arrays.

-4. **Performance Considerations**: For large arrays, consider the performance implications of different operations.
-For example, insertion or deletion in the middle of an array can be costly.
+4. ⚡ **Performance Considerations**: Be mindful of performance implications for large arrays.

-5. **Memory Usage**: Large arrays can consume significant memory.
-Be mindful of memory constraints, especially when working with very large datasets.
+5. 💾 **Memory Usage**: Large arrays can consume significant memory.
+Be aware of memory constraints.

-6. **Initialization**: When creating numeric arrays, elements are automatically initialized to 0.
-For boolean arrays, elements are initialized to false, and for object arrays, elements are initialized to null.
+6. 🔢 **Initialization**: Numeric arrays initialize to 0, boolean to false, and object arrays to null.

-## Advanced Topics
+## 🚀 Advanced Topics

-1. **Varargs (Variable-Length Arguments)**: Java supports variable-length argument lists, which are internally treated as arrays.
+1. **Varargs (Variable-Length Arguments):**
    ```java
    public static void printNumbers(int... numbers) {
        for (int num : numbers) {